MicrosoftDocs/bot-docs/articles/bot-overview.md

 ## Bot Framework SDK

-Microsoft Bot Framework and Azure Bot Service provide tools to build, test, deploy, and manage intelligent bots.
+Microsoft Bot Framework and Azure AI Bot Service provide tools to build, test, deploy, and manage intelligent bots.
 The Bot Framework includes a modular and extensible SDK for building bots, including tools, templates, and related AI services.
 With this framework, developers can create bots that use speech, understand natural language, handle questions and answers, and more.

 The SDK is ideal for developers who want to build bots that are publicly available on the Microsoft Teams app store.

-Azure Bot Service and the Bot Framework offer:
+Azure AI Bot Service and the Bot Framework offer:

 - The Bot Framework SDK for developing bots.
 - Bot Framework tools to cover end-to-end bot development workflow.